Why is my dog stealing things?

 How can I stop my dog stealing?

-As well as the tips above, you should make sure that your dog has plenty of toys whenever it is left in the home or garden to prevent boredom and stealing.
+You should make sure that your dog has plenty of toys whenever it is left in the home or garden to prevent boredom and stealing.
 You can even ask your butcher for a good solid bone so that your dog can gnaw this to its heart’s content, but it is worth remembering that some dogs may become possessive over this item so you’ll need to introduce and remove it carefully.

 Some animals steal because they’re hungry so ask your vet for guidance on the amount and types of food to give.
 You can even get supplements to ensure their diet is well-rounded and complete.